allenai/few-shot-comet/README.md

 - Section 5 contains code for generating the analysis on L1 distances, angular distance, and AUC curve heatmaps.

 Since the codebases are mostly independent, please refer to the `README.md` in each corrasponding folder for information on setting up your enviroment, downloading files, and running scripts.

+## Notes

+- For public inquiries, please create a GitHub issue with questions and suggestions.
+We suggest that you create a pull request instead of an issue for fixes and updates.
+- Please contact jeffd@allenai.org for any private inquiries.

+## License

+This work is under the Apache 2.0 license.